Everyday Engineering: Understanding the Marvels of Daily Life

 Ultimately, Everyday Engineering: Understanding the Marvels of Daily Life is a captivating, in-depth exploration of the science and engineering behind the objects and systems that we use and take for granted every day.
 With its engaging lectures and real-world examples, the course offers viewers a newfound appreciation for the incredible engineering feats that make modern life possible and provides a fascinating glimpse into the future of engineering and technology.

-Everyday Engineering: Understanding the Marvels of Daily Life is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on November 13, 2015.
+Everyday Engineering: Understanding the Marvels of Daily Life is a series that ran for 1 seasons (36 episodes) between November 13, 2015 and on The Great Courses Signature Collection

 Filter by Source